scottwater/blog/_posts/2018-11-15-mini-todo-list-showdown.md

 categories: apps
 ---

 I had previously used both [OmniFocus](https://www.omnigroup.com/omnifocus/) and [Things](https://culturedcode.com/things/), but neither stuck.
-Looking back, it was much more a lack disipline than an app issue.
+Looking back, it was much more a lack discipline than an app issue.

 I am getting old and forgetful.
 While I have been much better at taking notes and setting up reminders, it ends up scattered everywhere (well, _virtually everywhere_, but still everywhere).
-I decided to try to make it a real habbit and commit to using one.
+I decided to try to make it a real habit and commit to using one.

 Another app I have seen floating around and never tried with [Todoist](https://todoist.com).
 I figured three apps was more than I can actually handle for a test, so I decided to bump one.
 Looking at the numbers, I dropped OmniFocus.
-For something as important as my time, $110 should be a nobrainer, but it is a hurrdle I could not cross. :)
+For something as important as my time, $110 should be a no-brainer, but it is a hurdle I could not cross.

 Down to two apps, I was ready to dig in.